Legendrian contact homology in the product of a punctured Riemann surface and the real line: Knot diagrams

 Recall from Section \ref{prel} that the Liouville vector field $L$ was used to construct the Liouville form $L'$ on $P$.
 Flowing along the Liouville vector field and the Reeb vector field is a Legendrian isotopy.
 Note that $D\times\R\subset P\times\R$.
 The contact form $\alpha$ on $P\times \R$ restricts to a contact form on $D\times\R$.
 We calculate this contact form explicitly.
 Recall that on the disc we had the Liouville vector field $L:=L(x,y)=(x,y)$.
 Contracting the symplectic form with $L$ gives $L'=xdy-ydx$ and constructing $\alpha$ gives $\alpha=dz-xdy+ydx$.
 We construct a contactomorphism from the the standard form $dz-ydx$ by the change of variables

 Note that this variable change commutes with the projection to $D$.
-We also that the Reeb vector field $\partial_{z}=\partial_{z'}$.
+We also that see the Reeb vector field $\partial_{z}=\partial_{z'}$.
 While this change of variable changes the Liouville vector fields expression in terms of the new coordinates, in the projection to $P$ the vector field $L$ is still repulsive around the origin of $D$.
 We will henceforth use the standard contact form on $D\times \R$ and denote the coordinates by $x,y,z$.
-Furthermore, we will model $D$ not as a disc but as a square with the sides parallel to the $x$ and $y$ coordinates.
-We model $P$ as this square with some subintervals of the right hand side identified, corresponding to the handle attachment in the construction of $P$, the identified intervals are then considered to be connected by some handle.
+Furthermore, we will model $D$ not as a disc but as a square with the sides parallel to the $x$ and $y$-coordinates.
+We model $P$ as this square with some subintervals of the right hand side identified, corresponding to the open handle attachment in the construction of $P$, the identified intervals are then considered to be connected by some open handle.
 The identification is done respecting the orientation on $\partial D$.
 We call this the \emph{square model} of $P$.
-It is well known that any punctured Riemann surface can be obtained by starting with a disc and attaching a number of annuli and a number of punctured tori.
-Each attached punctured torus corresponds to two handles and each annulus corresponds to one handle.
+It is well known that any punctured Riemann surface can be obtained by starting with a disc and attaching a number of annuli and a number of punctured tori (that is, tori with a disc removed).
+Each attached punctured torus corresponds to two open handles, where the second open handle connects two different boundary components and each annulus corresponds to one open handle.
+For an example with three open handles see Figure \ref{annulitori}.
 For a $p+1$ punctured, genus $g$ Riemann surface, $p$ annuli and $g$ tori needs to be attached.
-Since we are allowed to attach the handles wherever we want, we can choose to construct them along the righthand side and furthermore, attach them in such a way that handles which come from annuli have positive $y$ coordinates and handles coming from tori have negative $y$ coordinate, see Figure \ref{annulitori} for an example.
+Since we are allowed to attach the open handles wherever we want, we can choose to construct them along the righthand side and furthermore, attach them in such a way that open handles which come from annuli have positive $y$-coordinates and open handles coming from tori have negative $y$-coordinate, see Figure \ref{annulitori} for an example.